 The only way to follow up Spa is to head to the Nurburgring.
-The plan is to head through the Ardenne Forest to the village of Nurburg and the Dorint Hotel which overlooks Europes most famous racetrack.
+The plan is to head through the Ardenne Forest to the village of Nurburg and Europe’s most famous racetrack.
 We will do a tour of some of the spectator points around the Nordshleife before heading onto the 20 km Green Hell for a few fast laps.
 Dinner is set amongst the memorabilia of countless races at the legendary circuit.

 After a week on the road I figured a day off was called for, and Cortina has to be one of the great locations to kick back and enjoy yourself for a day.
 Lovely scenery, great shopping, brilliant restaurants.

 This morning we tackle some more very special roads through the Dolomites the Falzrego, Porodi and Sella passes are all over 2,000 metres and on the route 1st thing this morning.
 You then have the choice of blasting down the Autostrada or taking the roads around to Lake Garda, either way you end up at Sirmione one of the finds of recent tours.
-The town is dominated by the 13th century castle but it’s history goes back to 5,000 BC.
-Our hotel is right on the shore of the Lake and in the heart of the maze of cobblestone laneways and restaurants that make up this fascinating town.
+The town is dominated by the 13th century castle but its history goes back to 5,000 BC.
+To get to our hotel you have to cross the drawbridge and into the heart of the maze of cobblestone laneways and restaurants that make up this fascinating town.

 A nice short day.
 There is plenty of time to soak up the Hotel Splendido or wander around Portofino village.
 Then blast up the Autostrada to Cannes and the heart of the Riviera.
 We have booked 2 nights at the famous Grande Hotel.
 For dinner we have a favourite restaurant in Le Suquet, the original fishing village area of Cannes.